What Is the Difference Between Outsourcing and Offshoring?

 Outsourcing lets you entrust your tasks to a reliable external vendor and focus on your core operations.
 Your chosen service provider employs a robust workforce to handle your non-core functions.

 • Offshoring involves moving your operations, processes, or services to another country.
-For example, you establish an in-house call center for your help desk operation in India.
+For example, you might establish an in-house call center for your help desk operation in India.
+Another popular option is to leverage software development in Romania, where you can benefit from a skilled workforce and competitive costs.

 Through offshoring, you build a dedicated team of employees in another country to capitalize on lower labor and operating costs.